 When it comes to eggs, we often just go the easy route and scramble, fry or make them into an omelette.
 Well, try this classic Mexican dish for a more flavorful and fun way to have eggs … and with grass-fed ground beef for a very filling and balanced breakfast.

 - ½ red onion, diced

-- 1 small jalapeño, stem removed, diced (seeds removed, optional*)
+- 2 small jalapeños, stem removed, diced (seeds removed)